 Resource material › Information We Provide › Gambling Expenditure Statistics

-Gambling Expenditure Statistics show the amount spent on the four main types of gambling activity – TAB racing and sports betting, NZ Lotteries products, gaming machines (outside casinos), and casino gambling – between the financial years ending 2010-2015.
+Gambling Expenditure Statistics show the amount lost by gamblers (operator’s profits) for the four main types of gambling activity – TAB racing and sports betting, NZ Lotteries products, gaming machines (outside casinos) and casino gambling – between the financial years ending 2010-2016.

 The data tables must be read in conjunction with the explanations found on the final tab/page of each document linked below.

 - NEW!
-Gambling Expenditure Statistics Table (XLSX, 45KB)**
+Gambling Expenditure Statistics Table (XLSX, 84KB)**

 - NEW!
-Gambling Expenditure Statistics Table (PDF, 125KB)**
+Gambling Expenditure Statistics Table (PDF, 153KB)**

 Actual dollars (non-inflation adjusted) for gambling operators' financial year-end.

 Totals may differ from the sum of column entries due to rounding.